This page may contain affiliate links. Read my full disclaimer

 So who is running your life?

-Is the 2-pound brain in your gut that is controlling your appetite?
+Is the 2-pound brain in your gut controlling your appetite?

 Do you ever have cravings for unhealthy foods and have trouble staying on a healthy diet even though you know what you should be eating?